Aleph-Alpha/pharia-engine/README.md

 We configure the bind address and port via the environment variable `KERNEL_ADDRESS`.
 If not configured it defaults to "0.0.0.0:8081", which is necessary in the container, but locally may cause the firewall to complain.
+Note that the Kernel can be configured both from environment variables and from a `config.toml` file.
+Mounting the config file is optional.

 #### MacOS